BatyLeo/StochasticVehicleScheduling.jl/docs/src/math.md

 \end{aligned}
 ```

-This can be solved either using a flow algorithm, or using a linear program solver (constraints form a flow polytope, the binary constraint can be relaxed, and we obtain an easy to solve Linear Program).
+The constraints matrix being totally unimodular, integrity constraints can be dropped and the problem can be solved using a linear solver.

 ---